joagre/ratatoskr/ideas/r.md

 ```

 Default values are assignable only to trailing parameters, and such
-parameters can be omitted in function calls.
-Furthermore, a function
+parameters (as seen in the example above) can be omitted in function
-call must use either positional parameters exclusively or named
+calls.
+Furthermore, a function call must use either positional
-parameters exclusively.
-The following function calls illustrate
+parameters exclusively or named parameters exclusively.
+The following
-equivalent methods:
+function calls illustrate equivalent function calls:

 ```
 foo(2, 6),